dotlang/language/doc/RFE.md

 `[int!]` is an array of channels that give you an int.
 I think it's fine.
 We will get rid of `${}` notation.

+? - Use `&` notation instead of `...`
+Also `|` for union

+? - Can we have linked list?
+It can also be used for iterators